karbonpanzer/a-brave-new-frontier/README.md

 ---

 ## Repository Layout

-A clean suggested structure for the mod’s files:
+A suggested clean structure for the mod files: